morepath/morepath/doc/quickstart.rst

 Quickstart
 ==========

-You should be able to learn how to use a micro-framework quickly.
-So here's a quickstart guide.
+Morepath is a micro-framework, and this makes it small and easy to learn.
+This quickstart guide should help you get started.
 We assume you've already installed Morepath; if not, see the :ref:`installation` section.

 Hello world
 -----------